RyanT5/prosper-website/content/team.md

 </a>
 </div>
 <div class="team-info-container">
-<h3 class="team-member-name">Vicky Grant</h3>
+<h3 class="team-member-name">Irem Sara</h3>
 <h5 class="team-member-position">Executive Director</h5>
-<p>"I am a fourth year Economics and Politics student.
-Growing up in Greece, I developed mixed feelings about finance but coming to university I knew it was a discipline I wanted to explore.
-Prosper was the ideal way to do this.
-It not only challenged my perception of finance, it also taught me how to use technical skills to deliver positive social impact.
-I am excited to lead Prosper in this new chapter and help expand its reach to students and social enterprises.”</p>
+<p>"I am a fourth year Economics and Mathematics student.
+I have first-hand experienced the mixture of economic development and instability in emerging markets which led me to wonder if finance can be used to achieve long-term sustainable growth.
+Being a part of Prosper since my first year at the university, I am proud to witness and contribute to the growth of the fund, as well as our expanding impact on the local communities.
+I look forward to widening Prosper’s engagement with students and social enterprises, and continuing to deliver positive social change through our responsible, student-led investments.”</p>
 </div>
 </div>